Center for Global Learning

 Independent Study Abroad Programs for

 Agnes Scott College and the Summit - Center for Global Learning place a high value on study abroad experiences, and are proud to provide multiple funding opportunities for students intending to study abroad.
 These awards come from various departments, offices and generous donors to the college, and have a variety of criteria for eligibility.
-Award recipients may be determined by need, merit, location of program, length of program, subject of study, or type of program (ASC Exchange vs. Non-ASC), depending upon the award.
+Award recipients may be determined by need, merit, location of program, length of program, subject of study, or type of program (ASC-affiliated vs. Non-affiliated), depending upon the award.
 Students will automatically be considered for all awards from the college for which they are eligible.